 None of these things are deal breakers for using Aviate and can easily be fixed in future updates.

-Aviate is a good start for a launcher that adapts to context clues in a way that’s almost as seamless as Google Now.
-It puts the information you need right at your fingertips and I think the spaces concept is more valuable than having a bunch of home screens.
-On the downside, the user has to do most of the heavy-lifting in setup and maintenance and the information Aviate surfaces is mainly static unless there’s a widget involved.
+Aviate is good at adapts to context clues in a way that’s almost as seamless as Google Now.
+It puts the apps and information you need front and center and the spaces concept is more valuable than having a bunch of home screens.
+On the downside, the user has to do most of the heavy-lifting in setup and maintenance, and the information Aviate surfaces is mostly static, requiring widgets to access real-time information.

-I get a good feeling that Aviate could do much more and I look forward to seeing how this nifty Android launcher evolves in the coming year.
+I have a good feeling that Aviate could do much more and I look forward to seeing how this nifty Android launcher evolves.